Providing Goods, Services and Facilities to People with Disabilities

 - In the event that a service animal is prohibited from the premises, the AGCO will ensure that other measures are available to enable the person with a disability to obtain, use or benefit from the AGCO’s goods, services or facilities.

 - Service animals must be supervised by their owners and kept in control when used to access the AGCO’s goods, services or facilities.

 8. Service Disruptions

 - In the event of a planned service disruption to facilities and services that are relied upon by people with disabilities to access AGCO goods, services or facilities, including accessible elements of AGCO public spaces that are not in working order, notice of the disruption shall be provided in advance and will include the reason for the disruption, its anticipated duration and a description of alternative facilities or services, if any, that are available..

-- Notice will include information about the reason for the disruption, its anticipated duration and a description of alternative facilities and services that may be available.
+- Notice will include information about the reason for the disruption, its anticipated duration and if appplicable, a description of alternative facilities and services that may be available.